Planning to stay in business 10 years from now?

 Keeping up with new things is like climbing a mountaintop you’ll never reach, and yet can’t stop climbing or you'll fall down.
 You have to constantly learn new things, not so you can be ahead - you have to do it just so you don't fall behind.

 In the past, if you were a carpenter with a few years of experience, you'd be extremely good and have those skills for life.
 You could feed your family and pay off the mortgage using the same skills without having to chase the latest buzzwords.
 (Though you’d still have to worry about IKEA taking away your business.)

-This unrelenting pace of change isn’t limited to just people working in IT.
+This unrelenting pace of change isn't limited to just people working in IT.
 It affects everyone.
-Think how Uber changed the taxi industry, how Amazon changed bookstores, how iTunes changed the music industry, etc.
+Think about how Uber changed the taxi industry, how Amazon changed bookstores, how iTunes changed the music industry, etc.

 Or take for example marketing agencies.
 In the past, an agency would create branded content, buy media space, and that's it - instant engagement.
 But today, consumers don't have any interest in branded content.
 Big brands have to compete with organic, user-generated content that's a lot more engaging than a thinly veiled ad for a new body spray.

 Marketing agencies have a problem with short-term thinking.
 They are used to doing things a certain way and are afraid to change things in fear of losing a client; then they create a campaign that fails and clients lose faith in them.
 It's a vicious cycle of doing the same thing hoping for the same result in a completely changed market.

 Sometimes, the whole market can change overnight.
 For example, Dave Nevogt, the co-founder of Hubstaff, had to start and sell several businesses because of the changes in the marketplace: